Harratic/hive-leviathan/README.md

-    weapons that do multiple points of damage to a single model, but not the unit as a whole weapons that do variable amounts of damage (1d6 or 1d3) melta weapons roll 2d6 and choose the higher one, discard the lower for damage. invulnirable saves instead of armor saves and which to choose if both availible.
+    weapons that do multiple points of damage to a single model, but not the unit as a whole weapons that do variable amounts of damage (1d6 or 1d3) melta weapons roll 2d6 and choose the higher one, discard the lower for damage. invulnerable saves instead of armor saves and which to choose if both available. terrain bonus to armor save if applicable